yorikvanhavre/BIM-with-FreeCAD/About BIM.md

 BIM stands for *Building Information Modelling* [^1].
-It is a similar term to CAD, or *Computer Aided Design* [^2] which broadly describes "technical" (as used in engineering or architecture) designs made with the aid of a computer.
+It is a similar term to CAD, or *Computer Aided Design* [^2] which broadly describes "technical" (for example for engineering, architecture, product or furniture) designs made with the aid of a computer.
 CAD designs can be actual drawings or 3D models.

 There are hundreds of different definitions of BIM out there, and one usually sees BIM experts arguing endlessly over the correct definition on social networks.
 I will try my own here: